 When reviewing and sharing this information please consider the sensitive nature of the data.
 The data provided to Development and Alumni Relations (DDAR) for the Raiser’s Edge database will only include graduate responses that have given permission for further institutional contact.
-The data passed to DDAR includes personal identifiers, such as, HUSID and STU code, to enable the Raiser’s Edge database to match to the student record data from SAMIS.
-Any graduate level and small group data may be quite specific and enable individuals to be identified, if for instance, their employer / role makes this obvious, so this information should be kept properly secure and confidential, as it counts as personal data.
+The data passed to DDAR includes personal identifiers, such as HUSID, to enable the Raiser’s Edge database to match to the student record data from SAMIS.
+Graduate level and small group data may be quite specific and enable individuals to be identified, if for instance, their employer/role makes this obvious.
+Therefore, this information should be kept properly secure and confidential, as it counts as personal data.
 Further information on storage and data security can be found on the University website:

 The HESA Rounding and Suppression scheme should be used If you intend to use the raw survey data to calculate and present statistics:

 - Counts of people are rounded to the nearest multiple of 5.